jepstein-eagle/adaptable/packages/adaptable/readme/functions/format-column-function.md

 > Format Column differs from the [Conditional Styles Function](./conditional-style-function.md) because the latter only applies the style when a particular condition is met.
 However Format Column will always style the column irrespective of the data contained in the cell.

-The style has the last level of style-application preference, so any quick searches or conditional styles will be applied ahead of it.
+The style in a Format Column has lowest last level of style-application preference, so any Flashing Cells, Quick Search highlights or Conditional Styles will be applied ahead of it.

 ### Display Format

-The Display Format sets how value in the column will be formmatted, so that it matches the precise requirements of the users.
+The Display Format sets how the value in the column will be formatted, so that it matches the precise requirements of the users.

 > Setting a Display Format does NOT change the underlying cell value.